 The American Heart Association recommends that adults get 30 minutes of exercise a day and kids get a whopping 60 minutes.
-Might seem like a daunting task (or should I say CHORE), but luckily, Chris and I have mastered the “how-to” on this and often display tips on our social media channels for the world to see.
+Might seem like a daunting task (or should I say CHORE), but luckily, throughout the years, I have mastered the “how-to” on this and often display tips on our social media channels for the world to see.

 But the best part about our circuit workout is that it keeps it fun…or better put, it “gamifies” fitness (in other words, makes a game out of it!).
-Our kiddos LOVE this, especially the timed component to bring a whole new level of fun and competition.
+The kiddos LOVE this, especially the timed component to bring a whole new level of fun and competition.
 And PS…did you SEE all 4 kids participating??
 Win-win.
-Ages 2-11 just in our family alone, and more often than not, this circuit is being completed by our entire neighborhood full of kids AND their parents.
+Plus, we love to incorporate it with the activities that they already love.
+More often than not, this circuit is being completed by our entire neighborhood full of kids AND their parents.

 What you’ll need:

-2 orange cones
+- 2 orange cones

-A roll of tape
+- A roll of tape

-Agility ladder (or tape will work to create your own)
+- Agility ladder (or tape will work to create your own)

-5-6 tennis balls
+- 5-6 tennis balls

-2 boxes (or a couple of benches/chairs)
+- 2 boxes (or a couple of benches/chairs)

-Whatever else your creative brain can come up with to make it fun!
+- Whatever else your creative brain can come up with to make it fun!

 *This is an extensive list for ideas, but if you only have one or two of these items, or even just tape, get creative with objects around the home.